Exabyte-io/rewotes/seankwarren/Flowchart-Designer.md

 # Flowchart Calculator

-Flowchart Calculator is a React application that allows users to create flowcharts representing mathematical operations, functions, and logical comparisons.
-It's built using React, Vite, and the React Flow library.
+Flowchart Calculator is a Meteor/React application that allows users to create flowcharts representing mathematical operations, functions, and logical comparisons.
+It's built using React, Meteor, and MongoDB and the React Flow library.

 ### Features

 - Drag and drop interface for adding nodes to the flowchart
 - Live calculation and display of results
 - Support for arithmetic operations (+, -, *, /, ^), functions (sin, cos, tan, exp), and logical comparisons (>, <, >=, <=, ==, !=)
-- View real-time JSON representation of nodes and edges
+- View real-time syntax-highlighted JSON representation of nodes and edges
 - Interactive flowchart editor powered by React Flow
 - Dark mode 🎉